14 of the best dog-friendly beaches in the UK

 The North West

-4. Haverigg Beach
+7. Haverigg Beach

-Haverigg Beach.
+At the mouth of the Duddon Estuary is Haverigg Beach.
 When the tide goes out, there are near endless sand and mud flats, so don’t expect to be able to have a paddle without a long walk.
 It does mean that there are miles of open beach for your dog to run around on off-lead.
+There are also sand dunes to explore on a dog walk, lots of birds and wildlife to watch.

 As mentioned, there are also mud flats to be aware of as you go towards the sea.
 They’re great for watching water birds and waders, but not so good for buckets and spades.
-So if you’re here to build castles or let the dog dig in the sand, stick to the upper part of the beach where you’ll find stretches of clean, soft sand.
+So if you’re here to build castles or let the dog dig in the sand, stick to the upper part of the beach where you’ll find an expanse of sand.
+This is a family friendly beach too, with a cafe and a kid’s play area to keep the humans happy.

-Haverigg is a hidden gem on the Cumbrian coast, and one of the most dog-friendly beaches in the UK since dogs are allowed here all year without any restrictions.
+Haverigg is a hidden gem on the Cumbrian coast, and one of the most dog friendly beaches in the UK since dogs are allowed here all year without any restrictions.
 However, if you do take a dog walk through nearby RSBP Hodbarrow nature reserve, you must remember to put your pooch on a lead.

 Location: LA18 4GY